Bertoid1311/B7094/README.md

 There is also more documentation in the "Docs" sub-folder of the install folder, in the following files:

+- **B7094ReadMe.pdf** is the file you're now reading, converted to PDF (including the illustrations).

 - **B7094SourceReadMe.txt** lists the source files in the ..\Build\Source sub-folder of the install folder.
 Describes each window file in some detail, making it something of a "user's manual".
 Describes how to install and configure Lazarus/Free Pascal and rebuild the B7094 executables.

 - **B7094ScripterSyntax.txt** describes in detail the command syntax of the EC7 script language.